Why This Recipe Works

 Heat oil in a 10-inch wok or skillet over medium-high heat until shimmering.
 Add curry paste and cook, stirring constantly and pressing curry paste against bottom of pan until fragrant, about 30 seconds.

-Add green beans and increase to high.
+Add green beans and increase heat to high.
 Cook, stirring and tossing constantly until beans are just beginning to turn tender-crisp, about 1 minute.
 Add chicken, 2 teaspoons fish sauce, sugar, and oyster sauce.
 Stir to combine.

 Cook until beans are tender-crisp and chicken is barely cooked through, about 1 minute longer.
 Taste sauce and add more fish sauce if desired.
 Thin with water until sauce barely coats all the meat and vegetables but is not soupy.
 Transfer to a serving platter and serve.